 Alternatively, throw them open in the summer to keep the room fresh and cool.
 Or if you want a bit more privacy and to keep those pesky flies and wasps at bay, adjust the shutters to let in the air whilst keeping the undesirables out.
 The heat regulation aspect of shutters is a popular selling point for customers looking to have more control and improve the overall energy efficiency of their home.

-One of the biggest selling points of shutters is their low maintenance.
-Shutters are hardwearing, durable and easy to clean – three very appealing factors for busy households.
+One of the biggest selling points of shutters is there low maintenance.
+Window shutters are hardwearing, durable and easy to clean – three very appealing factors for busy households.
 Plus, unlike with blinds, there are no mechanisms that could potentially break requiring costly repairs.
 The durability of shutters makes them ideal for rooms like kitchens and bathrooms where excess moisture or damp can be an issue.
 With the right treatment, shutters will cope just fine with these conditions.

 Blind fabrics are prone to colour fading over time, which is a particular issue given that they sit in the window where they are constantly exposed to potentially damaging UV rays.
 Shutters are not only resistant to this extensive fading, they also reduce the fading of internal furniture and carpets by providing a barrier for the sunlight.